-Completion of a second semester of participation after being certified as an eligible athlete in softball by the sport's sanctioning body.
+Completion of a second semester of participation after being certified as an eligible athlete in men's tennis by the sport's sanctioning body.
 Verification of participation will be required by the coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 170.
+Prerequisite: PED 176.

-PED 278 Tennis - Women's (1) Completion of a second semester of participation after being certified as an eligible athlete in women's tennis by the sport's sanctioning body.
+Completion of a second semester of participation after being certified as an eligible athlete in women's tennis by the sport's sanctioning body.
 Verification of participation will be required by the coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
 Prerequisite: PED 178.